A policy is a collection of rules that govern a type of leave. With bob, you can add as many holiday policies as you need for your organization.

 - Policy type - the type you created the policy under

-- Default for new joiners - switch this on for the most common policies assigned to new joiners to save time during the new hire process
+- Default for new hires - switch this on for the most common policies assigned to new joiners to save time during the new hire process

 - Require approval - do requests on the policy need to be approved?